harningle/StataEditor/docs/config.md

 !!! bug "CMD, PowerShell, Terminal?"

     Newer Windows comes with more than one command-line shells, including Command Prompt, Terminal or PowerShell.
 The above steps may or may not work.
 Whenever possible, use Command shell (cmd).

+!!! warning "Need admin rights"

+    We must run `./StataMP-64.exe /Register` as admin.
+If you see errors like `AttributeError: 'module' object has no attribute 'stata'` in Sublime Text console, please re-register Stata library as admin.
+See [#1](https://github.com/harningle/StataEditor/issues/1) for more details.

 Close and restart Sublime Text.
 Now we are ready to [start](using.md)!